CALL: +61 2 9011 6602 | 9.00 - 5.00 Mon-Fri AEST

 (Autonomous Vehicle Control System scenario shown)

-Bring together heterogenous models running in different modelling environments such as Simulink, carSIM and Pro-SiVIC, using Orchestra to create an integrated Model-In-The-Loop real-time simulation environment.
+Bring together heterogeneous models running in different offline simulation apps as carSIM and Pro-SiVIC, using the OPAL-RT 'Orchestra' tool to create an integrated Model-In-The-Loop real-time simulation environment.
 Ideal for applications such as autonomous vehicle control systems development and validation.

 Ready to start using the world's leading Real-Time Simulation Solution?